 Then, above the narthex and the two equestrian statues stands a representation of Christ.
 It is the basilica’s most important statue set inside a niche.
 The giant 5 m tall Jesus shows his heart to the whole city of Paris.

 Attracting more than 11.5 million visitors (tourists and pilgrims alike) each year, the Sacré-Cœur basilica is France’s second most visited church after Notre-Dame Cathedral.

 The access into the sanctuary is through grand bronze doors with foliage designs and relief sculptures illustrating scenes from the life of Christ, such as the Last Supper.

 The Sacré-Cœur is designed with a floor plan in the shape of a Greek cross decorated in Romanesque-Byzantine style.

 Seven chapels surround the nave and the choir features a vast cupola rising up to 55 metres and of a diameter of 16 metres.

 The ceiling of the apse is ornate with France’s largest mosaics, measuring about 480m2.
 Designed by Luc-Olivier Merson in 1922, it represents Christ in Majesty with a Latin inscription: to the sacred heart of Jesus from a fervent, penitent and thankful France.

 The bronze altar is based on the one at Cluny Abbey (Burgundy).

-The stained-glass windows were originally installed between 1903 and 1920.
-Destroyed by bombing in 1944, they were replaced in 1946.
+The original stained-glass windows from 1903 to 1920 were destroyed by bombing in 1944.
+New windows replaced them in 1946.

 Access inside the church is free but there is a charge for entry to the crypt and the ascent to the dome.